mateuszsioja/management-service-client/README.md

 ## Comands

+1. npm install
-1. npm install -g angular-cli
+2. npm install -g angular-cli
-2. npm install --save bootstrap@4.0.0-alpha.6
+3. npm install --save bootstrap@4.0.0-alpha.6
-3. npm install --save @ng-bootstrap/ng-bootstrap
+4. npm install --save @ng-bootstrap/ng-bootstrap
-4. npm install angular2-jwt
+5. npm install angular2-jwt
-5. ng serve
+6. ng serve

 ## Development server
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.